The seeker friendly purpose driven church growth movement

 How seeker friendly purpose driven churches achieve growth

 This seeker friendly purpose driven Church growth movement is founded on world corporation marketing strategies and pop psychology concepts that are known to be successful to reach large numbers of people.
 Most of the theology of Christianity that is less appealing to the world is shrouded so it will not be an offense to anyone.
 The theology of personal fulfillment that the movement presents on the surface appeals to broad groups of people.
 It attracts many in Pentecostalism that believe kingdom-now/dominion/reconstruction theology.
 The movement appeals to liberal Christians who believe that humanistic efforts will bring a paradise on earth.
 It appeals to Catholics because they have been taught a similar worldview by their church.
 It appeals to the holiness movements because the end conclusion of these movements is that the body of flesh can be brought into total submission before death.
 It even appeals to Messianic Jewish groups who wish to believe there is no future time of trouble coming to natural Israel.
-In addition, the movement appeals to secular humanists who believe we are all God's children and there are no evil people but only misguided ones and it also appeals to those who have bought into the major pop psychology self-improvement concepts of our day.
+In addition, the movement appeals to secular humanists who believe we are all God's children and there are no evil people but only misguided ones.
+It also appeals to those who have bought into the major pop psychology self-improvement concepts of our day.
 Therefore, it should be obvious why this movement attracts so many people.

 The movement in reality has become a clearinghouse for all who believe in the basic goodness of man, for those who think all paths lead to God, for those who hold a theology that does not take the prophetic scriptures in any real literal sense, for those who do not know the scriptures, for those who pick and choose words of scripture out of context to make them say what they want them to say, (thus, the popularity of paraphrased versions of the Bible) and for those who think sins of the flesh are really just sickness and addictions.

 In many ways, seeker friendly churches are a social replacement for those who attend or once attended Catholic and liberal mainline denominational churches.
 Like the liberal mainline churches, the seeker oriented teaching lacks any depth on Sunday so people out of mainline churches feel very comfortable attending their services They are especially attracted by the strong sense of community within these churches that are often missing in the mainline denominations.
 The seeker movement is therefore popular with those who want the social benefits that this type of church has to offer.
-However, many that attend these churches have never personally read through the Bible even once and do not have any personal relationship with the Savior the Bible speaks of.
+However, many that attend these churches have never personally read through the Bible even once and do not have any personal relationship with the Savior that the Bible speaks of.

 These churches teach nothing that they think is negative, because they want the church to be a place where the unsaved seeker is comfortable and not threatened by any guise of religion.
-They generally do not tell seekers what denomination they are and they come up with a name for the church that is appealing to the community they are located in.
+They generally do not tell seekers what denomination they are, and they come up with a name for the church that is appealing to the community that they are located in.
 The services are also shaped to appeal to the type of community that they are located in.

 The services generally have contemporary music and skits led by professional quality singers and performers.
 This is followed by a short positive message from the pastor.
 There are no altar calls, or any type of soul searching or prayer that anyone might consider a threat to their present belief system.
 They generally do not teach on hell or sin or even why man needs a Savior at all, during their main Sunday service.